nusco/narjillos/backlog.md

     Track historical data in experiment for analysis.

-+ Fix bug with negative total running time in history CSV

 * Save current configuration to experiment file
   Issue warning if continuing the experiment with a different configuration.
   Maybe offer a command-line switch to override existing configuration?